Table of Contents Show

 Finding Parking for our truck

-We didn’t know there was parking for the Tower of the Americas that cost only $8 so we drove around for awhile looking for an open parking lot.
+We didn’t know there was parking for the Tower of the Americas that cost only $8 so we drove around for a while looking for an open parking lot.
 Our Ram 3500 DRW doesn’t like the tiny parking garages around downtown.
 We eventually found the South Conference center parking lot at the base of the tower.
 We paid $5 an hour at the parking meter and headed towards the tower.
 We purchased tickets at the box office outside for $12 each then escape the bitter cold into the base of the tower.
-The entrance way smelled of the same delicious coffee of all the Starbucks I have ever been too.
+The entranceway smelled of the same delicious coffee of all the Starbucks I have ever been to.
 We walked through a mini arcade towards a roped elevator.

 The Ride up